 - Feeds on: Small fish, prawns and crustaceans.

-Confusion With Other Species
+Confusion With Rose Fish

-Despite its rarity the Norway haddock has both a boat caught and shore caught record.
+Despite its rarity, the Norway haddock has both a British boat caught and shore caught record.
 The boat caught record is held by T. Barrett who caught a 1lb 13oz specimen fishing out of Southend-on-Sea in Essex in 1975.
 The shore caught record also comes from the same area with a 1lb 3oz Norway haddock caught by F. P. Fawke fishing off Southend Pier in 1973.

 - Scientific name: Helicolenus dactylopterus

 - Size: Up to 2ft in length and 4lbs, but typically half this size